turingschool-examples/sorting_cards/sorting_cards.md

 ### Questions/To Do
 1. The values_sort_order should be constants.
 Read up on how these are defined.
 All caps? >> Done.
 All caps, outside the method.
 1. Suits are sorted alphabetically.
 Can we simplify this somehow?
 Not need the suits_sort_order?
+1. Combine the value + suit score into one by making the suit the decimal point e.g. 2 of Clubs is 0.0, 2 of Hearts is 0.2.
+Then can compare in one score and don't need to separate out suit.